liboyan233/VIL/README.md

 # Zero-Shot View-Invariant Imitation Learning: Bridging Handheld Gripper and Any Exocentric View
 ![Architecture Diagram](sources/overall.png "System Overview")
 ### Description:
-This repo contains the implementation of VIL, Zero-Shot View-Invariant Imitation Learning framework.
+This repo contains the implementation of VIL, Zero-Shot View-Invariant Imitation Learning framework.<br>
 A large part of codes are adopted from ACT algorithm.
-We would like to thank the authors of ACT for their well-organized project!
+We would like to thank the authors of ACT for their well-organized project!<br>
 In this repo, you can run VIL in simulation environments such as Transfer Cube and Bimanual Insertion for training and evaluation.
-You can also test the effect of different encoder backbone and SOTA methods like DP.
+You can also test the effect of different encoder backbone and SOTA methods like DP. <br>
 This work has been submitted to ICRA 2026.
 The hardware / real world deployment part is coming soon.

 ### Installation
 The installation has been tested under Ubuntu 22.04, CUDA 12.1